 Each Transfer Orientation program will feature breakout sessions and content specifically for adult learners to help you connect with other adult students and with the Office of Adult and Non-Traditional Student Services.
-We also offer orientations in both in-person and virtual formats at a variety of times to best accommodate your schedule.
+We also offer Orientations in both in-person and virtual formats at a variety of times to best accommodate your schedule.

 VCU Orientation works closely with Military Student Services to offer tailored content for veterans and current service members during Orientation and in the Ram Ready Online Modules.
 This content is designed to give you more information about how to utilize your military benefits and will help you learn how to connect to other service members and their families.

-All military-affiliated students are required to participate in a Military Benefits briefing prior to Orientation.
+All military-affiliated students are required to participate in a Military Benefits Briefing prior to Orientation.
 This includes student veterans, active duty or reservists or any students who may be receiving military benefits (dependents or other) to pay for college.

 There will be no upfront cost for the student Orientation program.
 The cost for the program is covered by the new student transition fee on your student bill and will be paid alongside tuition and other fees or covered by your financial aid package (if applicable).

-The new student transition fee for incoming transfer students covers your full Orientation experience (including all online, virtual and in-person experiences, your Orientation materials, and transition programming that supports you and your family in your first year at VCU).
+The new student transition fee for incoming transfer students covers your full Orientation experience (including all online, virtual and in-person experiences, your Orientation materials, and transition programming that supports you and your family and supporters in your first year at VCU).

 Visit Student Financial Services for more information on student fees.

-Family and guest fee
+Family and supporters fee

 This fee is collected at the time of registration via a secure online payment system.
 All major credit and debit cards are accepted.
 We cannot accept cash or checks.

+Transfer Orientation guest fee: $30.00 per person for in-person Orientation programs.
 There is no additional fee for guests to join the virtual Orientation program.

 Please note: Fees are subject to change from semester to semester.
 This fee is non-refundable.